MP-446 Viking

 The MP-446 Viking is a 9mm semi-automatic handgun originating from Russia.

 Design

 The MP-446 Viking was created by the Izhevsk Mechanical Plant as the civilian version of the MP-443 Grach Yarygin PYa pistol used by the Russian military since 2003.

 The MP-446 is a short recoil-operated, locked breech pistol.
 It weighs around 830 g when unloaded, and has a magazine capacity of 18 rounds.

 The key differences between MP-446 and MP-443 are the frame materials (polyamide rather than steel) and barrel construction: the barrel of the MP-446 was intentionally weakened to prevent the safe use of high-powered armour-piercing military rounds (i.e. Russian 9x19mm 7N21 type, 9x19mm NATO) or civilian "+P" or "+P+" cartridges.
+Because of this, the barrel has a noticeable taper beginning at the chamber end and widening toward the muzzle where material was removed to reduce its strength.

 Variants

 MP-446 Viking

 The export variant comes with either a 10-round or 18-round double-column, two position feed box magazine.

 MP-446C Viking

 Sport modification of МР-446 "Viking" pistol.

 It was developed according to the requirements of the International Practical Shooting Confederation (IPSC).

 In 2003, the МР-446С "Viking" was included in the official list of weapons used in international competitions according to IPSC rules.

 It has an upgraded shooting accuracy and patterning in comparison with a base variant; opportunity to adjust trigger travel after a shot; adjustable sights; 120 mm barrel length version is available.